 The clinical rotations and course curriculum in the PGY-1 year foster the resident’s developing identity as a competent and caring physician, through rotations in medicine, neurology and psychiatry that offer broad clinical experience, excellent teaching, and appropriate levels of responsibility.
 In addition, residents begin to develop knowledge and skills in the diagnosis, management and treatment of severely disturbed and mentally ill inpatients.
 PGY-1 year is divided into six months of medicine and neurology, four months of adult inpatient psychiatry, and two months of rotations on the consult/liaison and ECT services.
-Residents take call at The University of Chicago Hospitals while on psychiatry, covering the Emergency Room and the general hospital for psychiatric emergencies, and providing supervision for emergent care issues arising on the University of Chicago inpatient psychiatry service at Mercy Hospital.
+Residents take call at The University of Chicago Hospitals while on psychiatry, covering the Emergency Room and the general hospital for psychiatric emergencies, and providing supervision for emergent care issues arising on the University of Chicago inpatient psychiatry service at Lakeshore Hospital.
 Senior residents and faculty provide supervision to the on-call resident, initially on-site one-on-one back-up, and later, as the resident develops confidence and expertise, supervision by phone.

 Medicine/Pediatrics and Neurology: Most residents spend two months on the inpatient general medicine service, one month on the general medicine consult service, and one month in the emergency department at the University of Chicago.
 Residents spend two months on the neurology service at the University of Chicago.
 Those residents who have a particular interest in child psychiatry may choose to spend up to two months on the pediatrics service, and/or one month on the child neurology service at The University of Chicago Comer Children’s Hospital